-Seattle Seahawks safety Jamal Adams celebrated an interception on Sunday with Aaron Rodgers’ iconic belt celebration
+Seattle Seahawks safety Jamal Adams celebrated an interception with Aaron Rodgers’ iconic belt celebration

-After missing three-plus games with a finger injury, Russell Wilson returned for the Seattle Seahawks in Week 10, as did Green Bay Packers signal-caller Aaron Rodgers, who took Week 9 off after his COVID-19 fiasco.
+After missing three-plus games with a finger injury, Russell Wilson returned for the Seattle Seahawks in Week 10 of the 2021 NFL season, as did Green Bay Packers signal-caller Aaron Rodgers, who took Week 9 off after his COVID-19 fiasco.

 Both quarterbacks — and their respective offenses — looked a little rusty out of the gate.
 Rodgers and the Packers did finally manage a field goal midway through the second quarter, though, to take a 3-0 lead.